American History

 Kinzua Viaduct: Disaster Turned into Opportunity

 In 2003, when a tornado struck the Kinzua Viaduct, once the longest and tallest railroad bridge in the world, the engineers turned a disaster into an opportunity and built a pedestrian skywalk with a glass floor on the remaining support towers.
-Kinzua Bridge State Park in northern Pennsylvania offers you a tour into the American rich railroad past as well as breathtaking views of the surrounding mountains.
+Kinzua Bridge State Park in northern Pennsylvania offers you a tour of the American rich railroad past as well as breathtaking views of the surrounding mountains.

 No more freight trains could make use of the bridge after 1959 when the entire structure with the adjacent area was designated a state park.
 However, the operations slowly continued into 2002 until the bridge was deemed too dangerous to carry vintage trains with park visitors.